Erik-Stiegler/Erik-Stiegler/README.md

 - 👋 Hi, I’m @Erik-Stiegler
-- 👀 I’m interested in data science
+- 👀 I’m working as a data science in the media industry
-- 🌱 I’m currently learning hierarchical linear models
+- 🌱 I’m currently learning marketing mix modeling
 - 📫 How to reach me - Erik.l.stiegler@gmail.com

 <!---